« Visit Fantastic Pest Control

 Be the first to get fantastic pest control tips!
 Curious bug facts, best ways to deal with pests and even special deals.
 No, Thanks

-Home » Where Do Insects Go in the Winter Time?
+Home » Where Do Insects Go in the Winter?

 Photo by Wonderlane on Unsplash

-Winter is the time of the year which we wait impatiently because bugs disappear.
+Winter is the time of the year when we wait impatiently because bugs disappear.
 But how true is this statement?
-Sure, there are no mosquitoes or fly swarms outside, but have you noticed that there seem to be more pests in your home in the wintertime?
+Sure, there are no mosquitoes or fly swarms outside, but have you noticed that there seem to be more pests in your home in the colder months?

 Table of Contents